Keto Red Wine Vinegar Dressing

-Like many salad dressing, there’s not only one way to make them.
+Like many salad dressings, there’s not only one way to make them.
 You can always add your own twist depending on what you crave or what ingredients you throw in your salad.

 Below I listed some ads-on ideas to boost the flavor of this easy red wine vinegar salad dressing.

-That’s only some of the ideas, but of course, you can also have fun with the spices and swap some of the dried spices by your favorites like:
+These are only some of the ideas, but of course, you can also have fun with the spices and swap some of the dried spices with your favorites like:

 This recipe is dairy-free and stores very well in an airtight container like a glass mason jar placed in the fridge.
 You can keep it in the refrigerator for up to 2 weeks.

 Before serving, shake the jar vigorously as the layer of olive oil and vinegar will separate.